DBInstance

 boolean

-A value that indicates whether the DB instance is a Multi-AZ deployment.
+Specifies whether the DB instance is a Multi-AZ deployment.
+You can’t set

-You can’t set the AvailabilityZone parameter if the DB instance is a Multi-AZ
+the AvailabilityZone parameter if the DB instance is a Multi-AZ deployment.

-Not applicable.
-DB instance Availability Zones (AZs) are managed by the DB
+* Amazon Aurora (DB instance Availability Zones (AZs) are managed by the

 ncharCharacterSetName